AyyAeos/E-commerce-application/README.md

 - Java 17+
 - Maven
 - Docker
+- Manually adding products is required.
+Navigate to Admin and add item
 ---
+## Live Chat Implementation

+1. After registration, change the user role to “admin”.
+2. Use another client in a different browser to enter the live chat as an admin.

 ## ⚙️ Example `application.yml` for Spring Boot

 1. Add in server/logis-app/src/main/resources, Update the datasource.